icarus-sim/icarus/README.md

 Finally, Icarus provides utilities for modeling the performance of caches and work with traffic traces.
 The code is included in the `icarus.tools` package.
 These tools are described in detail in [this paper](https://lorenzosaino.github.io/publications/icarus-simutools14.pdf).

+## Docker container
+This repository contains a Dockerfile that can be used to build a container running Icarus.
+You need Docker installed on your machine to do so.

+You can build a container image with Icarus running:

+	docker build [--build-arg py=<python-version>] -t icarus .

+where `python-version` is the version of Python you want to use, e.g. `3.6`.

+You can now spin a container giving you shell access, which you could use to poke around the container and explore the code by running:

+	docket run --rm -it icarus

+Finally you can run any Icarus command with:

+	docker run icarus <COMMAND>

+To run a simulation with Icarus it is advisable to mount in the container the directories where the config file is located and where you intend to store results and access them from the container.

+For example, to use config.py and store the result file in the root of the project you could run the container with the following command:

+	docker run -v `pwd`:/data icarus icarus run -r /data/results.pickle /data/config.py

 ## Development setup
 Running `make install` creates a fully functional development environment.